Register a Syncfusion® license key in a Razor Class Library App

 Blazor WebAssembly App

-After configuring the RCL project with your Blazor Client WebAssembly application, register the license key in the Program.cs file.
+After referencing the RCL from a Blazor WebAssembly application, register the license key in Program.cs.

 Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense("YOUR LICENSE KEY");